Obamzuro/compression_sockets/README.md

 char *ft_itoa(int) - function, that transforms integer to string AND returns its new allocated string (unlike itoa() with needed buffer in params)

+...

 Assumptions while implementing solution:
-- I couldn't understand the logic of calculating stats, what real situation after ResetStats response(zero stats after receiving this request or after responsing to client) and same for other requests
+- I couldn't understand the logic of calculating stats, what real situation after ResetStats response(zero stats after receiving this request or after responsing to client?) and same for other requests
-- Is needed null-termnator after responses/requests
+- Is needed null-termnator after responses/requests?
-- Is server should be demon
+- Is server should be demon?
-- Is needed separated process for every client
+- Is needed separated process for every client?

 I think, if I had more time, I would deal with select()/epoll()